Metric-Void/flarum-ext-magic-fonts/README.md

 Add magical fonts from Princess Connect Re:Dive, Madoka Magica and Minecraft to your forum.

 ## Installation
-First use composer to install the plugin.
+Use composer to install the plugin.
 ```
 composer require metric-void/flarum-ext-magic-fonts
 ```

-Then, **you need to manually copy the fonts to your fonts folder**.
+Fonts will be copied to your assets/extensions folder when the extension is enabled.
-Copy `vendor/metric-void/flarum-ext-magic-fonts/storage/assets/fonts` to `public/assets/fonts`.
+The fonts will be removed when the extension is disabled.